kubenstein/git-reminders/README.md

   git reminder list
 ```

+To display reminders use `git reminder walk` command.
+By default reminders will be presented one by one.
+If you want to skip waiting after each reminder, so display all at once use `--no-prompt` flag.
-To display reminders one by one use `git reminder walk` command. if you want to be able to choose to set reminder as done use `--prompt-delete` flag:
+If you want to be able to choose to archive reminder  use `--archive-prompt` flag.
+You can also archive reminder automatically by using `--auto-archive` flag.

 ```
   git reminder walk
-  git reminder walk --prompt-delete
+  git reminder walk --no-prompt --auto-archive git reminder walk --archive-prompt --auto-archive
 ```

 To sync reminders with remote repo: